-It is, of course, tragic that JD suffers from significant neurological problems.
-She and her family are certainly deserving of sympathy for those difficulties.
+It is, of course, tragic that LD suffers from significant neurological problems.
+He and his family are certainly deserving of sympathy for those difficulties.
 However, under the law I can authorize compensation only if a medical condition or injury either falls within one of the "Table Injury" categories, or is shown by medical records or competent medical opinion to be vaccine-caused.
 No such proof exists in the record before me.
-Accordingly, it is clear from the record in this case that Petitioners have not demonstrated either that JD suffered a Table Injury, or that her autism or any other condition was "actually caused" by a vaccination.
+Accordingly, it is clear from the record in this case that Petitioners have not demonstrated either that LD suffered a Table Injury, or that his autism or any other condition was "actually caused" by a vaccination.
 Therefore, I have no choice but to hereby DENY this claim.
-In the absence of a timely-filed motion for review of this decision (see Appendix B to the Rules of the Court), the Clerk shall enter judgment in accord with this decision.
+In the absence of a timely-filed motion for review of this decision, the Clerk shall enter judgment in accord with this decision.

-George L. Hastings, Jr. Special Master
+s/ George L. Hastings, Jr. George L. Hastings, Jr. Special Master